Have a bathroom with no ventilation? Try these 14 expert-approved products to keep it clean | CNN Underscored

 Excess moisture breeds mold, mildew and Serratia marcescens, the pinkish-orangish bacteria commonly found around bathroom drains and on grout lines.
 Keeping the shower dry by using a squeegee to wick water off the walls after bathing will help to keep those bacteria at bay.

-X-14 is a mildew eliminator is an excellent cleaning agent for removing bacterial growth from grout, tile, vinyl or plastic surfaces in the bathroom.
-However, it is a heavy duty cleaning product, so when using it, you must wear protective household gloves, and ensure the area you're working in is well-ventilated; donning a mask while spraying X-14 is also recommended.
+X-14 is a mildew eliminator and an excellent cleaning agent for removing bacterial growth from grout, tile, vinyl or plastic surfaces in the bathroom.
+However, it is a heavy-duty cleaning product, so when using it, you must wear protective household gloves and ensure the area you're working in is well-ventilated; donning a mask while spraying X-14 is also recommended.

 Another way to control moisture-related bacterial growth in a bathroom is with paint choices.
 "If you’re in the process of redesigning or redecorating your bathroom," Lee says, "consider using mildew-resistant paint and primer.
 Even if you only use this paint for the lower parts of the walls, it can cover old mildew stains and prevent new spots from developing."